rgleave/proj2/EnergyForecastingWorkshop-module-1.md

 create database samples_db;

 ```
+  Copy the query (press the copy icon on the left side of the code window), then paste it in the query editor.
+Press the orange **Run** button to execute the query.
 Once the query completes successfully, look at the **Data Pane** on the left side of the screen.
 You will see a **Database** window.
 Select **samples_db** from the dropdown list of databases.

   b) The second query applies a schema to the **raw-meter-daily** file which was uploaded in step 1c, then stores it as a table in the samples database which was created in step 3a.
 NOTE: you must replace "[YOUR-BUCKET-NAME]" with the name of your S3 workshop bucket.
+Copy and run the query.

 ```
 CREATE EXTERNAL TABLE samples_db.raw_meter_table (